ide-workshop/ide-workshop.github.io/index.md

 * 17:20–17:30 — **Closing word** from the organizers.
 * Evening — **Dinner**, TBA.

+## Keynotes

+### **"Time Travel with IDEs: From Line Editors to AI Copilots"**

+{% include figure.html img="dave.jpg" alt="sponsors" width="20%" %}

+by [**Dave Thomas**](https://www.davethomas.net/), CEO of Bedarra Research Labs, creator of Visual Age for Java, Eclipse, and OTI Labs!

+_In 1966, I wrote my first program using punch cards.
+Today, I watch AI assistants complete my code before I finish typing.
+The IDE has coevolved from the humble line editor and first interactive programming languages to AI-enabled programming assistants.
+Dave shares his decades of experiences as a young IDE user, and later a developer and architect of modern commercial IDEs.
+He discusses the challenges of commercial and open source IDE development.
+He provides interesting and entertaining behind-the-scenes insights into design and implementation decisions both good and bad._

 ## Accepted papers

 * [**In-IDE Programming Courses: Learning Software Development in a Real-World Setting**](https://arxiv.org/abs/2501.17747) — Anastasiia Birillo, Ilya Vlasov (JetBrains Research), Katsiaryna Dzialets (JetBrains), Hieke Keuning (Utrecht University), Timofey Bryksin (JetBrains Research).